- 1

 | CVE-2026-21637 | MEDIUM | TLS PSK/ALPN DoS | DoS + File Descriptor leak from TLS callback |

-Incident 5: PackageGate — 6 Zero-Days in npm, pnpm, vlt, and Bun
+Event 5: PackageGate — 6 Zero-Days in npm, pnpm, vlt and Bun

 Date: January 2026

-Security firm Koi disclosed 6 zero-day vulnerabilities across all major JavaScript package managers — critically, these flaws undermined the very defenses recommended after Shai-Hulud.
+Security firm Koi disclosed 6 zero-day vulnerabilities in all major JavaScript package managers — worse yet, these vulnerabilities undermined the very defenses recommended after the Shai-Hulud incident.

 | Package Manager | Vulnerability | Impact |